clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

  * `1.1.0-alpha1`
  * `1.1.0-SNAPSHOT` (for JVM languages)

-Any other version naming scheme is confusing and will guarantee your users a bad time.
+Any other development version naming scheme is confusing and will guarantee your users a bad time.

 ### How To Fuck It Up